Kubeflow on MicroK8s

 ssh -D9999 multipass@<multipass_public_ip>

-In your host operating system, go to Settings > Network > Network Proxy, and enable SOCKS proxy pointing to:
+In your host operating system or browser, go to Settings > Network > Network Proxy, and enable SOCKS proxy pointing to:

 Finally, access the Kubeflow dashboard by: